Skip to Content

 Byzantine Ornament

-The Byzantine Empire was the continuation of the Roman Empire in its eastern provinces during the Late Antiquity and the Middle Ages when its capital city was Constantinople (modern Istanbul, formerly Byzantium).
+The Byzantine Empire was the continuation of the Roman Empire in its eastern provinces during Late Antiquity and the Middle Ages, with its capital at Constantinople (modern Istanbul, formerly Byzantium).

 12. Byzantine No 2